Kristen Eckstrand M.D., Ph.D.

 David earned his B.A. from Wesleyan University in 2010 and is currently completing his Ph.D. in Neuroscience at Washington University in St. Louis.
-He will be joining the lab in September 2018 as a Postdoctoral Scholar.
+He joined the lab in September 2018 as a Postdoctoral Scholar.
 David is interested in the effects of environmental stressors (e.g. trauma and poverty) on the development of mood and substance-related disorders in adolescence.

 David can be reached at email@example.com

 For more information on his research click here

 Previous Post-Doctoral Scholars

 Dr. Flores earned a B.A in psychology from the University of California, Berkeley and a Ph.D. in clinical/community psychology from the University of Illinois, Urbana-Champaign.
 His research uses experimental and naturalistic methods, including fMRI and ecological momentary assessment, to examine how close relationships and interpersonal functioning confer protection or risk in the development and clinical course of depression among adolescence and young adults.